Twin Capital Management Inc. Buys 2,416 Shares of CVS Health Co. (NYSE:CVS)

-Twin Capital Management Inc. grew its holdings in CVS Health Co.
-(NYSE:CVS – Free Report) by 8.2% in the second quarter, according to the company in its most recent Form 13F filing with the SEC.
-The firm owned 31,864 shares of the pharmacy operator’s stock after acquiring an additional 2,416 shares during the quarter.
-Twin Capital Management Inc.’s holdings in CVS Health were worth $2,203,000 as of its most recent SEC filing.
+Twin Capital Management Inc. raised its stake in CVS Health Co.
+(NYSE:CVS – Free Report) by 8.2% in the 2nd quarter, HoldingsChannel.com reports.
+The firm owned 31,864 shares of the pharmacy operator’s stock after acquiring an additional 2,416 shares during the period.
+Twin Capital Management Inc.’s holdings in CVS Health were worth $2,203,000 at the end of the most recent quarter.

-A number of other institutional investors also recently modified their holdings of the business.
-Moneta Group Investment Advisors LLC raised its stake in CVS Health by 103,371.0% in the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 15,547,559 shares of the pharmacy operator’s stock valued at $1,448,877,000 after purchasing an additional 15,532,533 shares in the last quarter.
-Norges Bank acquired a new position in CVS Health during the fourth quarter worth about $1,425,416,000.
-Two Sigma Advisers LP raised its stake in CVS Health by 696.4% during the first quarter.
-Two Sigma Advisers LP now owns 5,464,700 shares of the pharmacy operator’s stock worth $406,082,000 after acquiring an additional 4,778,500 shares in the last quarter.
-Morgan Stanley raised its stake in CVS Health by 10.9% during the fourth quarter.
-Morgan Stanley now owns 33,576,388 shares of the pharmacy operator’s stock worth $3,128,984,000 after acquiring an additional 3,311,928 shares in the last quarter.
-Finally, FMR LLC raised its stake in CVS Health by 31.0% during the first quarter.
-FMR LLC now owns 13,666,949 shares of the pharmacy operator’s stock worth $1,015,591,000 after acquiring an additional 3,237,567 shares in the last quarter.
-Institutional investors own 75.99% of the company’s stock.
+Several other hedge funds have also recently made changes to their positions in the business.
+Townsend Asset Management Corp NC ADV increased its stake in shares of CVS Health by 29.3% during the second quarter.
+Townsend Asset Management Corp NC ADV now owns 46,115 shares of the pharmacy operator’s stock valued at $3,188,000 after buying an additional 10,442 shares during the period.
+Vestmark Advisory Solutions Inc. grew its stake in CVS Health by 18.4% in the second quarter.
+Vestmark Advisory Solutions Inc. now owns 12,815 shares of the pharmacy operator’s stock worth $886,000 after purchasing an additional 1,987 shares during the period.
+Tortoise Investment Management LLC grew its stake in CVS Health by 31.9% in the second quarter.
+Tortoise Investment Management LLC now owns 2,416 shares of the pharmacy operator’s stock worth $167,000 after purchasing an additional 584 shares during the period.
+Obermeyer Wood Investment Counsel Lllp purchased a new stake in CVS Health in the second quarter worth $327,000.
+Finally, New York Life Investment Management LLC grew its stake in CVS Health by 8.2% in the second quarter.
+New York Life Investment Management LLC now owns 236,497 shares of the pharmacy operator’s stock worth $16,349,000 after purchasing an additional 17,951 shares during the period.
+75.99% of the stock is owned by hedge funds and other institutional investors.

-The company also recently announced a quarterly dividend, which was paid on Wednesday, November 1st.
-Stockholders of record on Friday, October 20th were given a dividend of $0.605 per share.
-This represents a $2.42 dividend on an annualized basis and a dividend yield of 3.44%.
-The ex-dividend date of this dividend was Thursday, October 19th.
-CVS Health’s payout ratio is 36.50%.
+The business also recently disclosed a quarterly dividend, which was paid on Wednesday, November 1st.
+Stockholders of record on Friday, October 20th were paid a $0.605 dividend.
+This represents a $2.42 annualized dividend and a dividend yield of 3.44%.
+The ex-dividend date was Thursday, October 19th.
+CVS Health’s dividend payout ratio (DPR) is currently 36.50%.

-CVS has been the topic of several research reports.
-Wolfe Research upgraded CVS Health from a “peer perform” rating to an “outperform” rating and set a $80.00 price target on the stock in a report on Tuesday, September 12th.
-JPMorgan Chase & Co. reduced their price target on CVS Health from $114.00 to $106.00 in a report on Friday, July 7th.
-Raymond James reduced their price target on CVS Health from $90.00 to $85.00 and set an “outperform” rating on the stock in a report on Friday, August 4th.
-StockNews.com upgraded CVS Health from a “hold” rating to a “buy” rating in a report on Tuesday, October 24th.
-Finally, Morgan Stanley reduced their price target on CVS Health from $110.00 to $100.00 and set an “overweight” rating on the stock in a report on Thursday.
-Three research analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and an average price target of $92.59.
+CVS has been the topic of several recent research reports.
+Raymond James reduced their price target on CVS Health from $90.00 to $85.00 and set an “outperform” rating on the stock in a research note on Friday, August 4th.
+Piper Sandler reduced their price target on CVS Health from $85.00 to $82.00 and set an “overweight” rating on the stock in a research note on Friday, September 1st.
+TheStreet raised CVS Health from a “c” rating to a “b-” rating in a research note on Wednesday.
+Truist Financial reduced their price target on CVS Health from $103.00 to $98.00 and set a “buy” rating on the stock in a research note on Thursday, August 3rd.
+Finally, Edward Jones cut CVS Health from a “buy” rating to a “hold” rating in a research note on Thursday, August 17th.
+Three investment analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the stock.
+Based on data from MarketBeat, CVS Health has a consensus rating of “Moderate Buy” and a consensus price target of $92.59.

 CVS Health Profile